 Setting Up Email for Android Phones

-The following article will instruct you on how to configure your email on an Android device using the default email client.
-The version of Android on each device can vary according to the model of phone and carrier.
-If you are not able to follow these steps, you can contact HostGator's support via phone or Live Chat, or you may need to reach out to your mobile carrier or device manufacturer for further assistance.
+The following article will instruct you on configuring your email on an Android device using the default email client.
+The version of Android on each device can vary according to the model of the phone and carrier.
+If you cannot follow these steps, you can contact HostGator's support via phone or chat , or you may need to reach out to your mobile carrier or device manufacturer for further assistance.

 Automatic Email Setup